 2. Read the FAQ and Terms and Conditions pages

 Read the Frequently Asked Questions section on the cruise line’s website before booking your cruise.
 You will find the answer to many common questions there.
-Alternatively contact us and we will be happy to help you!
+Alternatively, contact us, and we will be happy to help you!

 3. Check and double-check your insurance coverage

-You need to find out the answers to the following questions:
+It would be best if you found out the answers to the following questions:

 - What exactly does it cover?

-- are denied entry into your destination ?
+- are denied entry into your destination?